iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - Connected device reading (with device model, when relevant)
     - Manual entry
   - If multiple sources exist in the same timeline/history, keep them visually and logically distinguishable.
+  - Make the source label visible next to the value (not hidden in settings).

 - **Metadata that supports interpretation**
   - When appropriate, store or display non-sensitive metadata that clarifies the measurement context: